"Dynamical" interactions and gauge invariance: Introduction

-In order to put constraints on the field components it is reasonable to use the symmetry framework.
-To reduce the number of degrees of freedom of the free field to a physical value certain symmetries have to be imposed in formulating the action.
-Any higher-spin action has to be invariant under a transformation which leaves only the physical value of $2s+1$ degrees of freedom.
-Because of this, the interacting theory has to obey similar symmetry requirements as the corresponding free theory or, even better, preserves the gauge symmetries of the free theory.
+Difficulties in higher-spin physics are generic to all field theoretical descriptions of relativistic higher-spin particles.
+They are related to the fact that the covariant higher-spin field has more components than necessary to describe the spin degrees of freedom of the physical particle.
+To get rid of redundant degrees of freedom one must set up constraints between the field components.
+If the interactions are introduced consistently with the free field theory, the number of independent field components remains unchanged.
+Otherwise the free theory constraints may be violated and unphysical degrees of freedom become involved.
 The possibility to construct consistent higher-spin theories with gauge invariant couplings was first pointed out by Weinberg and Witten~\cite{Weinberg:1980kq}.
 However, the realization of this scenario is beset with difficulties.
-Even though certain progress in understanding of a higher-spin interaction theory have been made~\cite{Sorokin:2004ie,progress}, up to now no general prescription for the construction of a consistent higher-spin field theory for any spin has been found.
+Even though certain progress in understanding of a higher-spin interaction theory has been made~\cite{Sorokin:2004ie,progress}, up to now no general prescription for the construction of a consistent higher-spin field theory for any spin has been found.